NMSP: Alleged revenge plot led to deadly shooting on UNM campus

 Peake was walking with the female when he was confronted by the three men near Coronado Complex.
 The affidavit indicates Travis pointed a gun in Peake’s face, as the other two men stood behind Peake.

-The female told police she went inside, right as Smith allegedly hit Peake’s right leg.
-The affadavit indicates Peake started taking off when Travis fired at him – and Peake fired back before taking off for help.
+The female told police she went inside, right as Peake’s right leg was hit with a bat.
+The affidavit indicates Peake started taking off when Travis fired at him – and Peake fired back before taking off for help.

 Travis was fatally shot and died at the scene.
 Peake was taken to UNM Hospital with a gunshot wound to his leg.